One suite, not ten plugins

 Do I need Velocity?

 No. CoreChatX works on standalone Paper.
-Velocity is only needed for cross-backend features such as network channels, cross-server PMs, synced settings, global completions, and remote ChatItem previews.
+Velocity is only needed for cross-backend features such as network channels, group-local cross-server PMs, synced settings, global completions, proxy join/leave, and remote ChatItem previews.

 Does CoreChatX work on standalone Paper?